 The Judicial Ethics Advisory Committee is a separate entity from the Judicial Qualifications Commission, and is expressly charged with rendering advisory opinions interpreting the application of the Code of Judicial Conduct to specific circumstances confronting or affecting a judge or judicial candidate.

 Its opinions are advisory to the inquiring party, to the Judicial Qualifications Commission, and to the judiciary at large.
 Conduct that is consistent with an advisory opinion issued by the Committee may be evidence of good faith on the part of the judge, but the Judicial Qualifications Commission is not bound by the interpretive opinions of the Committee.

 Couldn’t find what you are looking for?
-If you are a judge or judicial candidate, who would like to request an opinion from the JEAC, you may contact the Chair of the Committee by writing to:
+If you are a judge or judicial candidate, who would like to request an opinion from the JEAC, you may contact the Judicial Ethics Advisory Committee by writing to: